- A clear diagnosisWhat is injured, why it happened, and what your tissue can tolerate right now

 Passed all strength, hop and functional benchmarks.
 Ready to compete.

 Key principle: Each stage requires 24 hours with no symptoms before advancing.
 If symptoms return, drop back one stage.
-Progression is earned — not assumed.
+Progression is earned — not assumed, and every benchmark is tracked with validated outcome measures.

 Injury Prevention & Screening